 In fact, so much of Kobe’s heroics have left such a lasting impression, that if you look closely at Steve Nash holding the 2006 NBA MVP trophy, you can still see his nuts on Nash’s proud, smiling face.

 Kobe couldn’t quite get up as high as he did wearing the #8 jersey, but he still had his moments.
-In 2008, Kobe and Chris Paul are in a tight race to see who will finish first in not only the Western Conference standings, but the NBA MVP voting as well.
+In 2008, Kobe and Chris Paul were in a tight race to see who would finish first in not only the Western Conference standings, but the NBA MVP voting as well.
 The two players’ MVP journeys would finally converge in the 80th game of the NBA season.
 NBA fans would be treated with the Lakers hosting the Hornets in a crucial late season matchup that would heavily tip all of the scales to favor the victor.

 Late in the game, with the Lakers leading comfortably, Sasha Vujacic misses a 3-pointer from the corner.
 The rebound is fumbled by players wearing both Laker and Hornet uniforms, and falls right into the hands of MVP-hopeful Kobe Bryant.
 Bryant, recognizing the moment, heads toward the rim and lifts off.
 But he doesn’t just dunk the ball, he reverse double clutches before slamming the ball through the rim.
 Staples Center erupts, and Kobe walks off to the sidelines, with the game, his team’s standing in the conference, and now the league MVP, no longer in question.